-Each year, I compile a list of stocks that are expected to do better than the market for Dividend Stocks Rock members.
+I compile a list of stocks expected to do better than the market for Dividend Stocks Rock members each year.
 This year, I’ve reviewed the 11 sectors for them and included top picks for each.
-I’ve decided to share two of them with you: REITs and Utility.
+I’ve decided to share three of them with you: Financials, Information Technology, and Utilities.

 You can download 6 of my top 23 for 2023 right here: